Analysis - Commodity funds on track for big launch year in uncertain market

 LONDON/MILAN European shares fell on Tuesday as shares in big international drugmakers were hit after U.S. President Donald Trump tweeted about lowering drug prices.

-NEW YORK An ex-Glencore (GLEN.L) oil trader and a veteran grains merchant are among those behind the largest number of commodity fund launches in 3 years despite investor worries the multi-year rally in those markets is over.
+NEW YORK An ex-Glencore (GLEN.L) oil trader and a veteran grains merchant with futures broker R.J.
+O'Brien are among those behind the largest number of commodity fund launches in 3 years despite investor worries the multi-year rally in those markets is over.

 A dozen hedge funds trading raw materials derivatives on discretion were launched in the first six months of this year, the same as in the whole of 2012, data from London-based research house Preqin showed.
 In 2011, only seven of such funds took off, the smallest number in 5 years.